 Because newborns are so very sensitive and diaper rash is something you will have to come to terms with.
-However, Pampers has also added a special liner to the Swaddlers to help move the moisture away from your baby’s skin and into the absorbing gel where it belongs.
+However, Pampers has also added a special liner to the Swaddlers to help move the moisture away from your baby’s delicate skin and into the absorbing gel where it belongs.
 The sooner the moisture leaves the baby’s skin the better.
 Less discomfort, less diaper rash, and a happier baby all around.
 For some of you, they may also last through for 12 hours, which means you don’t have to get up in the middle of the night, which is always a bonus!

 Umbilical Cord – Newborn Notch